chuangzhu/nixos-xlnx/README.md

 * For ZynqMP, Nixpkgs provides tons of prebuilt packages for aarch64-linux native/emulated builds, so you only need to build a small amount of packages.
   - For aarch64-linux, native/emulated builds have a higher [support Tier in Nixpkgs](https://github.com/NixOS/rfcs/blob/master/rfcs/0046-platform-support-tiers.md) than cross builds.
-  - Even if you don't have a AArch64 builder, the build time for emulated builds is still acceptable given the small amount of packages you need to build.
+  - Even if you don't have an AArch64 builder, the build time for emulated builds is still acceptable given the small amount of packages you need to build.
 * For Zynq 7000, Nixpkgs doesn't provide a binary cache for armv7l-linux.
   - For native/emulated builds, you'll need to bootstrap from stage 0.
 For emulated builds, this is *really* time consuming.
   - For armv7l-linux, cross builds and native/emulated have the same level of support Tier.
 But from my experience, native/emulated builds are more problematic due to limited userbase.